feenkcom/gtoolkit/README.md

 ### GT Documenter

-The Documenter offers live rendering of Pillar documents.
+The Documenter is a tool for creating and consuming live documents directly in the development environment.
+The interaction happens seamlessly directly in the text editor and it can be combined with different types of previews to serve several use cases.

 For example, Documenter can embed pictures right in place: